cbtham/airflow-openshift/readme.md

 ```shell
 helm install airflow apache-airflow/airflow -f airflow_values_v2-2.yaml --namespace airflow
 ```
 Post deployment, patch the scheduler, dag-processor and worker so they read from the PVC.
+Manual patching is required in order for ***Scheduler, DAG Processor, and Workers*** to mount the EFS volume.

-This is a one time operation.
+* This is a one-time operation after deployment

 Scheduler
 ```shell